Delta Music Institute

 Students who wish to pursue music production in any form (i.e. songwriting, sound design, hip hop production, etc.) are urged to purchase a keyboard controller for their use at home.
 The DMI maintains multiple keyboard controllers available for student use in the DMI building.
-Depending upon your particular needs and keyboard skills, you may wish to review the following models (may be purchased at various music retailers or online sources):

 As you move to the upper level courses, you may wish to invest in higher quality equipment.
 Please consult DMI faculty for recommendations based upon your budget.

-VI.
+IV.
 Additional Software